parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 ### Contractor will provide support based on the Support Policy.

-Contractor will provide support and maintenance as descrbed by the Support Policy.
+Contractor will provide support and maintenance as described by the Support Policy.

 ### Contractor will provide ad-hoc support based on its discretion.